-The programme of events for 2016 - 17 has is now available and you can view it here.
+The programme of events for 2017 - 18 is now available and you can view it here.
 All meetings will be held on the second Monday of the month at the Hurstbourne Tarrant Community Centre.
 Volunteer members will be on hand to provide, at a modest charge, tea, coffee, soft drinks and beer and wine.

 "Hurstbourne Tarrant at War" - this 106 page document contains records of all who served in the first and second world wars, local reporting from the time and colour and black and white photographs.
 If you would like a copy, priced £5, please contact Andy Watson - details below.
-All profits will go to the Hurstbourne Tarrant Royal British Legion.
+All profits will go to St Peter's Church, Hurstbourne Tarrant.